-We first summarize the frequently used notations in Table I. To address the two issues in LLLS, i.e. inaccurate bandwidth measurement and various LLLS uncertainty, we propose the AAR (Accurate And Robust) framework and present the overview in Fig. 4.
-The workflow is as follows: The player first requests for $seg_n$ , and the HTTP server then bursts out the cached CMAF chunks $(cc{n,j})$ via HTTP chunks $(hc{n,z})$ .
+We first summarize the frequently used notations in Table I. To address the two issues in LLLS, i.e. inaccurate bandwidth measurement and various LLLS uncertainty, we propose the AAR framework and present the overview in Fig. 4.
+The player first requests for $seg_n$ , the HTTP server then bursts out the cached CMAF chunks $(cc{n,j})$ via HTTP chunks $(hc{n,z})$ .
 AAR performs bandwidth measurement (Section III-B) with Flag parameter upon receiving all the HTTP chunks, and then delivers the predicted future bandwidth via typical smooth average to the player.
 Meanwhile, AAR's ABR (Section III-C) receives current states from the player such as buffer and latency.
 Based on the novel max-min objective, AAR derives the min solution backed up by theoretical guarantees, and then combines our novel LLLS modeling with MPC to obtain optimal bitrates.
-Finally, the player requests for a new segment and this procedure continues.
+Finally, the player requests for a new segment and proceeds as above.